JurajLieskovsky/OptimalControl/src/HJB.md

 ---

-[^2]: An overview of the derivation is presented by Steven Brunton in one of his [videos](https://www.youtube.com/watch?v=-hO-AnFYm6M&ab_channel=SteveBrunton).
+[^2]: An overview of the derivation is presented by Steven Brunton in one of his videos @@Brunton2022-HJB also available [here](https://www.youtube.com/watch?v=-hO-AnFYm6M&ab_channel=SteveBrunton).
 As a note, there is a small mistake, acknowledged by the presenter in the comments, at [9:11](https://www.youtube.com/watch?v=-hO-AnFYm6M&t=551s) of the video where "$0$" should be replaced with "$t$".

 <!--
 ### HBJ Derivation